-When distilleries say they try and capture the essence of a city, you’d expect them to attempt to recreate the personality of the city in the flavor and body of their liquor.
-But at Ghost Coast Distillery, North Carolina natives Chris Sywassink and Rob Ingersoll pull straight from Savannah’s atmospheric elements and create a barely-altered, authentic and representative of the city.
+At Ghost Coast Distillery, North Carolina natives Chris Sywassink and Rob Ingersoll pull from Savannah’s atmospheric elements and create an authentic representation of the city.

 Hints of Savannah—anything from bits of pollen to the humidity of the air—are filtered straight into the mixture from the open ventilation system in their distillery, right into the bottle and straight to favorite local bars and restaurants throughout the city.